lsst-ts/tssw_developer_guide/doc/language/python.rst

 =====

 Python has many recommendations for writing python code.
 One of the primary sources of truth regarding styling is the Python Enhancement Proposal number 8 (PEP-8) which codifies the standard Python style guide.
 The Telescope and Site Software Team will endeavor to follow this guide except in cases regarding salobj do_methods which inherit from SAL naming conventions.
 As these are recommendations, any function or method names should follow consistent patterns, but is not enforced by python itself.
 If a convention on an LSST stack package is to use lowerCamelCase then endeavor to follow that convention.
 If working with a package that uses underscore_separation then one should follow that convention.
 However, try to avoid mixing the two in order to improve readability except in the aforementioned exceptions regarding SAL compatibility.

 PEP-8
 -----

-Here are key excerpts from PEP-8 which is linked
-`here <https://www.python.org/dev/peps/pep-0008/>`__ in its entirety.
+Here are key excerpts from PEP-8 which is linked `here <https://www.python.org/dev/peps/pep-0008/>`__ in its entirety.
-This document deals with pretty much everything regarding python code and so I will endeavor to highlight relevant points.
+This document deals with pretty much everything regarding python code and so this document will endeavor to highlight relevant points.

 -  spaces instead of tabs for indentation